-I or, if the board determines that because of conflict of interest or other special circumstances, that 2 it should not make such a favorable recommendation, the basis of that determination; and 3 (C) notice of the participants' meeting, in the same manner as notice of a 4 special participants' meeting is given.
-5 (4) Unless the organic rules otherwise provide, a resolution to dissolve must be 6 approved by at least a two-thirds vote of all participants voting at the meeting.
-7 (5) If there are investor participants at least one-half of the affirmative votes cast 8 by patron participants must be in the affirmative but the organic rules may provide for a larger 9 affirmative vote by patron participants.
-10 Reporters' Note 11 12 13 14 15 16 This Section is new to the February 2006 draft having been formerly reserved.
+1 the board determines because of conflict of interest or other special circumstances, that it should 2 not make such a favorable recommendation, the basis of that decision; and 3 (C) give notice of the participants' meeting, in the same manner as a notice of a 4 special participants' meeting is given.
+5 (4) The resolution to dissolve must be approved by at least a two-thirds vote of patron 6 participants voting at the meeting.
+7 Reporters' Note 8 9 10 11 This Section is new to the February 2006 draft having been formerly reserved.
 It follows logically from the articles concerning amendments to organic rules and conversion, merger or consolidation.
-When drafting subsection (b) the Reporters encountered several voting scenarios not yet considered by the Committee and adjusted the language as they deemed appropriate.
-It is imperative the Committee review the voting requirements here and elsewhere.
-17 SECTION 1106.
+12 SECTION 1106.
 WINDING UP.
-18 (a) A cooperative association continues after dissolution only for purposes of winding up 19 its activities.
-20 (b) In winding up its activities, the board of directors shall cause a cooperative 21 association to: 22 (1) discharge its liabilities, settle and close its activities, and marshal and 23 distribute its assets; 24 (2) preserve the cooperative association or its property as a going concern for a
+13 (a) A cooperative association continues after dissolution only for purposes of winding up 14 its activities.
+15 (b) In winding up its activities, a cooperative association: 16 (1) shall discharge its liabilities, settle and close its activities, and marshal and 17 distribute its assets; 18 (2) file with the [Secretary of State] a statement of dissolution indicating it is 19 winding up its activities; 20 (3) preserve the cooperative association or its property as a going concern for a 21 reasonable time; 22 (4) prosecute and defend actions and proceedings; 23 (5) transfer association property;

-1 reasonable time; 2 (3) prosecute and defend actions and proceedings; 3 (4) transfer association property; 4 (5) settle disputes by mediation or arbitration; and 5 (6) perform other necessary acts.
-6 (c) Upon application of a cooperative association, any participant, or a holder of financia 7 rights, the [appropriate court] may order judicial supervision of the winding up of the association 8 including the appointment of a person to wind up the dissolved association's activities, if: 9 (1) after a reasonable time, the association has not executed winding up; or 10 (2) the applicant establishes other good cause.
-11 Reporters' Note 12 13 14 Before the Fall 2006 meeting old (b)(2) dealing with filing a statement of dissolution was deleted because the rest of the list is mandatory.
-Comments need to cross-reference 1114 and 1115.
-15 16 Should creditors have standing to seek judicial supervision?
-17 18 19 20 21 Consider adding Comment explaining board remains in control of the association and has the duty to wind-up through appointments of agents (etc) and that (c) is the safety valve.
-Compare UPA (1997).
-22 SECTION 1107.
-DISTRIBUTION OF ASSETS IN WINDING UP 23 COOPERATIVE ASSOCIATION.
-24 (a) In winding up a cooperative association's business, the association must apply its 25 assets to discharge its obligations to creditors, including participants who are creditors.
-Any 26 remaining assets must be applied to pay in money the net amount distributable to participants in accordance with their right to distributions under subsection (b).

-(b) Unless the organic rules otherwise provide, each participant is entitled to a distribution from the cooperative association of any remaining assets in the proportion of the participant's financial interests to the total financial interests of participants of the association after all other obligations are satisfied.
-For purposes of this subsection (b), unless the organic rules otherwise provide, "financial interests" means the amounts recorded in the names of participants in the records of the cooperative at the time the distribution is made including amounts paid to become a participant, amounts allocated but not distributed to participants, and amounts of distributions authorized but not yet paid to participants.
+1 (6) settle disputes by mediation or arbitration; and 2 (7) perform other necessary acts.
+3 (c) Upon application of a cooperative association, any participant, or a holder of financial 4 rights, the [appropriate court] may order judicial supervision of the winding up of the association, 5 including the appointment of a person to wind up the dissolved association's activities, if: 6 (1) after a reasonable time, the association has not executed winding up; or 7 (2) the applicant establishes other good cause.
+8 Reporters' Note 9 10 11 The term "holder of financial rights" replaces "transferee" in the February 2006 draft.
+Should creditors have standing to seek judicial supervision?
+12 SECTION 1107.
+DISTRIBUTION OF ASSETS IN WINDING UP 13 COOPERATIVE ASSOCIATION.
+14 (a) In winding up a cooperative association's business, the association must apply its 15 assets to discharge its obligations to creditors, including participants who are creditors.
+Any 16 remaining assets must be applied to pay in money the net amount distributable to participants in 17 accordance with their right to distributions under subsection (b).
+18 (b) Each participant is entitled to a distribution from the cooperative association of any 19 remaining assets in the proportion of the participant's financial interests to the total financial 20 interests of participants of the association after all other obligations are satisfied.
+21 Reporters' Note 22 23 24 Best practice would provide detail in the organic rules.
+The Committee tentatively decided to delete the phrase "unless otherwise provided by the organic rules" in subsection (b).
+The import of that deletion should be revisited.
+The Minnesota Cooperative Associations Act is silent as to liquidating distributions in its dissolution provisions.
+Section 308B.721 of the Minnesota law, however, generally governs distributions and allocations and it states: "The bylaws shall prescribe...".